-The BaaN Manufacturing module has been installed at the Group's main production sites (Cluses, Gray, Zriba, Bologna) including Krakow, Poland in the Group's new factory which began operating at the start of 2014.
+The BaaN Manufacturing module is installed on the Group's main production sites: Cluses, Gray, Zriba, Bologna and Kraków.

 Furthermore, the various Group development centres use the CrossRoads tool, a unique data management system for the development of products throughout their life cycle.
 It contributes to the efficiency of development processes and to the improvement of product quality.

 Lastly, the Ariane tool, which helps manage and monitor general expenses liabilities, was also rolled out at Somfy SAS, SITEM and Simu.
+An IT Systems transformation programme was also initiated in 2015 to support the digital transformation of internal operational practices and in relation to customers.